coffee-cup/uvic-csc460/website/src/project2/context_switching.md

 .endm
 ```

 Restoring a context is simply the reversing of saving a context.
-Instead of pushing, we pop.
+Instead of `push`ing, we `pop`, and instead of reading (`in`), we write (`out`).

 When entering the kernel we need to

 - disable interrupts,
-- save the user level tasks context,
+- save the user level task's context,
 - save the hardware stack pointer as the global variable `CurrentSp`,
-- set the hardware stack pointer to the kernels stack pointer from the global variable `KernelSp`, and
+- set the hardware stack pointer to the kernel's stack pointer from the global variable `KernelSp`, and
-- restore the kernels context.
+- restore the kernel's context.

 This process can be seen in the following assembly code.
 Note that we disable interrupts in the `Kernel_Request` C function.